NREL/EnergyPlus/doc/src/docs/EngineeringReference/13a-EncyclopaedicRefs.md

 *ChillerCapFTemp* = Cooling capacity factor, equal to 1 at reference conditions

-*T<sub>cw,l</sub>*            = leaving chilled water temperature, ˚C
+*T<sub>cw,l</sub>*            = leaving chilled water temperature, ?C

-*T<sub>cond,l</sub>*<sub>            </sub>= leaving condenser water temperature, ˚C. This will be the water temperature entering the condenser loop (e.g., entering the cooling tower).
+*T<sub>cond,l</sub>*<sub>            </sub>= leaving condenser water temperature, ?C. This will be the water temperature entering the condenser loop (e.g., entering the cooling tower).
 If the chiller is a heat recovery chiller,then the condenser leaving temperature is adjusted to account for both fluid streams as described in the section above on heat recovery chillers.

 ·        The energy input to cooling output ratio function of temperature curve is a biquadratic performance curve that parameterizes the variation of the energy input to cooling output ratio (EIR) as a function of the leaving chilled water temperature and the leaving condenser water temperature.
 The EIR is the inverse of the COP.
 The output of this curve is multiplied by the reference EIR (inverse of the reference COP) to give the full-load EIR at specific temperature operating conditions (i.e., at temperatures different from the reference temperatures).
 The curve should have a value of 1.0 at the reference temperatures and flow rates specified in the input data file by the user.
 The biquadratic curve should be valid for the range of water temperatures anticipated for the simulation (otherwise the program issues warning messages).